 Let’s get baking!

-Brown Sugar Substitute in Cookies
+How to Replace Brown Sugar in Cookies

 Brown sugar is found in plenty of cookie recipes, but the good news is, it can be replicated pretty easily.
-Whether you stick to basic ingredients like white sugar and honey or venture into the less-traveled options like Muscovado sugar, you can find an alternative that works for you.
+Whether you stick to basic ingredients like white sugar and honey or venture into less-traveled options like Muscovado sugar, you can find an alternative that works for you.

 White sugar will always be a great backup plan for brown sugar.
 Why?
 Because almost everyone has white sugar on hand.
 This is especially true if you enjoy baking cookies.
 Let’s face it – most recipes want a white and brown sugar combo!